 The resident should complete the entire RTP within three years, but under extenuating circumstances and with RTC approval, within a maximum period of five years from the start of the residency.
-Part-time RTPs in Oncology will not be approved, although in exceptional circumstances a non-traditional RTP may be approved which will consist of non-contiguous blocks of full-time training (see Sections 4.D and 4.E above and 8.T below).
+Under unique circumstances, a PD may petition to have extra weeks added to the end of an RTP to allow a resident to complete a residency.
+Part-time RTPs in Oncology will not be approved, although in exceptional circumstances a non-traditional RTP may be approved which will consist of non-contiguous blocks of full-time training (see sections 4.D and 4.E above and 8.T below).